 Manji Law is your complete immigration solution.
 If you are seeking assistance with the Green Card, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

 When you enter the United States, you become responsible for adhering to specific regulations, and when the time comes, you will need to know how to renew your Green Card.
-Generally, how long this process takes depends on whether it is a permanent resident card or conditional resident card.
+Generally, how long this process takes depends on whether the individual carries a permanent resident card or a conditional resident card.